Art

 Pre-requisites: ART 225 or permission of instructor.

-This is an intermediate ceramic art course that expands the possibilities for creative expression, aesthetics and techniques using clay.
-Students will broaden and strengthen their skills in ceramic construction and use of surface on ceramic artworks.
-This course examines historical and contemporary ceramic art and design practices relevant to the use of clay as a creative medium.
+An intermediate ceramic art course that expands the possibilities for creative expression, aesthetics, and techniques using clay.
+Students broaden and strengthen their skills in ceramic construction and use of surface on ceramic artworks.
+Examines historical and contemporary ceramic art and design practices relevant to the use of clay as a creative medium.

 ART 331.
 CONTEMPORARY ART.
 5 Credits.